c2vi/victorinix/docs/ideas.md

 ## env
 A set of parameters, that describe your current system. eg: `env.os = "linux"`.
 Items can then require certain parameters of a system, eg programs that only run on windows require env.os to be "windows".

+For a "system" we need to differentiate between usespace, kernel stuff and maybe boot stuff.....
+NixOS imo has a problem there, because it has userspace + kernelspace + bootstuff and seperates out hardware stuff (which does not work properly all the time)
+One of the Biggest problems: change of interface names. (in my rpi python script wlp2s0 was hardcoded).

+So when you ran a env-scan on my main, you should get, that it has a wifi card named wlp2s0, through which can connect to a network with ssid pw, which is made by the phone system.
+I want to be able to take this, and tell  qemu to emulate a wifi card, where i can then make an ssh connection over to the phone system also running as a vm.

+There are some env props or config props can be changed at runtime. (eg pluging a usb drive into a system)

+## There are different types of systems
+- user-space system
+    - basically a docker container
+    - defined by env (docker cmdline, what network interfaces, port forwards, ...) and root fs and entrypoint
+- kernel system
+    - kernel, initrd and kernel args
+- bios system or bootloader system??
+    - series of bytes (usially a drive), where the first 512 bytes are read and executed, which shall load the rest of the system in a bios manner
+    - need to check, how this works with windows (the chainloading)
+- efi system
+    - an efi exe and a drive
+    - efi exe needs to laod rest of the system in an efi way

 ## transformations
 If you want to run an item, that requires `env.os = "windows"`, but your current system is linux.
 A transformation describes ways to get from `env.os = windows` to `env.os = "linux"`.
 One way for that would be to start a vm (which would be done by a different item, that optionally requires `env.linux.kvm = true`), another to use wine.